dougszz/api-escolar/README.md

-Made with JavaScript, Node, Express and SQL.
+Made with JavaScript, node, express and mongoose.